dawista842/Port-knock/README.md

 ```
 sudo yum install port-knock.rpm
 ```
-3. Follow instructions on screen.
+3. Follow instructions on terminal.

 # Additional information
 This project is part of BSc Thesis named "Advanced, on demand mechanism for opening transport layer ports on demand".
 You using this program on your own risk.